CorporateClash/api-docs/Login.md

 #### Post-Success Login

-Note that the requirements for launching the game may be changed or may expanded beyond what is described here.

 When a user successfully authenticates and `status` is true, the game needs to start up.
 This is done via environment variables set in a process-specific context.

 Required env vars: